kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

 As mentioned previously, the classifiers we use only interact with audio data in the form of spectrograms.
 As such, it's important to make decisions about audio parameters by exploring how spectrograms of the audio look.
 Specifically, the classifier sees 224x224 pixel images called **tensors** (see Fig. 6).
 This size is a default and may be modified to be larger at the cost of prediction speed.

 **While this section deals with the topic of spectrogram parameters, the parameters you choose are mostly not implemented until the training phase.
-The only parameter you act on at this point is choosing the clip length because** **<ins> you will need to generate a csv of clip start and end times for training.<ins>** **We highlight here other important visual parameters because these are vital to consider at the same time as you are choosing the clip length.** <br>
+The only parameter you act on at this point is choosing the clip length because you will need to generate a csv of clip start and end times for training.We highlight here other important visual parameters because these are vital to consider at the same time as you are choosing the clip length.**

 ![](./media/F5.png)